 What are Resources?

 The next steps vary, depending on the congregation and its need.
-They generally include a meeting between the congregation’s core leadership and the Center staff member.
+This generally includes a meeting between the congregation’s core leadership and the Center staff member.
 This visit helps the Center staffer to learn more about the real needs of the congregation and determine a resource discovery strategy.
 Once the needs are established, the staff member works on finding the right resources.
-Sometimes there are additional meetings (often via telephone and e-mail, as well as in person) with the clergy and other key leaders to provide feedback and help with identifying and locating the proper resources.
+Sometimes there are additional meetings (often via telephone, e-mail, or virtual meeting) with the clergy and other key leaders to provide feedback and help with identifying and locating the proper resources.

 Once a resource is recommended, the lines of communication stay open should congregational leaders have questions or concerns.
 This follow-up support also includes evaluating the congregation’s experience with the recommended resource.